 A: On January 20, 2013, a player from Finland won €17,861,800, or about $24 million, while playing Mega Fortune on PAF, a Scandinavia-facing online casino.
 Mega Fortune is a progressive jackpot slot designed by Net Entertainment.
 The jackpot pool was generated by a number of online casinos operating on the same network as PAF.

-As a side note, the lowest of the top 10 largest jackpots scored by online casino players was worth $8.6 million.
+As a side note, the lowest of the top 10 largest jackpots scored by a real money slots player was worth $8.6 million.
 All in all, that one-in-a-million spin certainly doesn’t happen frequently, but when it finally does, expect some major fireworks.

 When cryptocurrency payments are allowed, you can usually pay using Bitcoin, and sometimes Monero and Litecoin as well.